A vessel sink becomes a focal point of your bathroom instead of something tucked away under the vanity.

 This is just an example, but keep in mind the height of your vessel sink and faucet when planning your vanity layout.

 Counter mounted is often called “deck mount” or “counter based.”
-You may run into different names for the other mount types, but just realize matching the right faucet with how your vessel sink and vanity are installed in an important first step before making a purchase.
-The goal of this guide is to show you some of the amazing vessel sink and faucets you can buy.
-Whether you are building a new home or remodeling your current bathroom, your faucet and sink can have a huge impact on how your vanity is designed and installed.
+You may run into different names for the other mount types.
+Whether you are building a new home or remodeling your current bathroom, your faucet and sink have a significant impact on your vanity design.

 This guide is organized by style and mount type.
 There is a wide variety of finishes, materials, and mounting type combinations.